True Crime Fest NWA held in Rogers, features unsolved murder of Melissa Witt

-ROGERS, Ark. — A first-of-its-kind event is taking place at the Rogers Convention Center on Saturday, May 20.
+ROGERS, Ark. — A first-of-its-kind event took place at the Rogers Convention Center on Saturday, May 20.

 True Crime Fest NWA is hosted by All the Lost Girls, a nonprofit organization founded in memory of Melissa Witt.
 Melissa Witt was a Fort Smith native whose body was found in 1995.
 Her murder has yet to be solved and her case was the focus of this year's event.